Okayama Japan Travel Guide

 Hosting the Saidaiji Eyo Hadaka Matsuri (Naked Festival) in February, an intensely spiritual and unique cultural event.

 Temple roots date back to the Nara period.
-Its annual festival is one of Japan'its most renowned.
+Its annual festival is one of Japan'its most significant renowned.

 Okayama's natural beauty shines through its gardens, coastal areas, and scenic viewpoints.